EmmanuelM0147/EmmanuelM0147/README.md

 # 💫 About Me:
 PROBLEM SOLVER | PRAGMATIC WIZARD LIKE YODA 🧙🏽‍♂️

-I am a Software Engineer with JavaScript experience, passionate about problem-solving and delivering scalable solutions.
+I am a Software Engineer with experience in JavaScript, Python, and PHP.
+I am passionate about problem-solving and delivering scalable solutions.
 I'm eager to learn continuously and enjoy collaborating with others.
-Currently, I'm focused on mastering React.js and Next.js for client-side development.
-Node.js for server-side actionable solution, and exploring databases within this ecosystem.
+Currently, I'm focused on mastering tools for client-side development and server-side actionable solutions, exploring databases within this ecosystem.
 Also, I naturally lean toward innovative, unconventional, and highly analytical intelligence. 💡😎

 ## 🌐 Let's connect on social media: